OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 *   Industry
 *   Country, state and city of your company

-With respect to the following mandatory Personal Data, you may choose in each individual case whether the data shall be displayed to a specific other XING Member or not:
+With respect to the following Personal Data in the Profile, you may choose in each individual case whether the data shall be displayed to a specific other XING Member or not:

 *   Business e-mail account
 *   Business telephone number
 *   Date of birth

-**3.2 Voluntary Data**
+**3.2 Voluntary Data in the Profile**

-If you wish, you may provide additional information about yourself apart from the mandatory data on a voluntary basis (hereinafter referred to as **"Voluntary Data"**), to allow other XING Members to get to know you better and possibly encourage them to choose you as an appropriate business contact.
+If you wish, you may add more information about yourself to your Profile on a voluntary basis (hereinafter referred to as **"Voluntary Data"**), to allow other XING Members to get to know you better and possibly encourage them to choose you as an appropriate business contact.
 At the moment, you are able to choose from the following Voluntary Data, for example: your interests, your education, companies you have previously worked for, what you have to offer to other XING Members, what you are looking for from other XING Members, etc. You may also upload a photograph of yourself, if you wish.

-The Voluntary Data you choose to provide to XING is accessible to all other XING Members, unless the data is particularly identified.
-With regard to such particularly identified data you may choose in each individual case if the data shall be displayed to a specific other XING Member.
+The Voluntary Data you choose to enter in your profile is accessible to all other XING Members.
+With some of the Voluntary Data you may choose in each individual case if the data shall be displayed to a specific other XING Member.

 You can revoke Voluntary Data at any time by deleting the data in question from your profile.